 SafeInt is currently used extensively throughout Microsoft, with substantial adoption within Office and Windows.
-If you are compiling for the Microsoft compiler only, a very similar version is now available with Visual Studio 2010.
+Even if you are compiling with only the Visual Studio compiler, this is the recommended version, and is the only version that is currently maintained.

 It can be used with any compiler that has good template support, and is known to work on Visual Studio 7.1 or later.